ebrelsford/hep-emp/src/content/how-to-use.md

 ## How to use the Interactive Map

 The legend to the left of the map is your workspace.
 This is where you can toggle on and off between HEP goals and monitoring status, with the ability to have more than one goal and/or monitoring status selected.
 By toggling these sections, the map will display points and polygons in the color associated to the goal and the points on the map will change shape (per the legend) based on the status of the program and the use of this site location.
+Active monitoring indicates a program’s on going monitoring efforts.
+Continuous monitoring indicates daily monitoring with limited time lapse between samples.
+Non-active monitoring indicates a site no longer in an active program but contains historic data.
+The map layers are transparent so darker colors indicate a higher density of monitoring sites.

 ![](images/about-map-legend.jpg)